“Cheerleader for the Human Body” was one of my favorite nicknames given to me by the followers of the “Body By Janis” TV Show in Hawaii.

 The research through the years of fitness, which include Jack LaLanne, Ken Cooper, Jazzercize, Jane Fonda and Body By Janis, has shown how exercise will positively impact practically everything in our lives.
 Surprisingly, research has also shown avoidance to be a stronger motivator to adherence over the long haul.

-For instance, we want to avoid giving up travel, falling down and never getting up, having a health crisis become a priority42-1013tm-cart-medical3, becoming dependent and moving in with our kids or worse, moving like an old fart and losing our minds then becoming boring or repetitive.
+For instance, we want to avoid giving up travel, falling down and never getting up, having a health crisis become a priority, becoming dependent and moving in with our kids or worse, moving like an old fart and losing our minds then becoming boring or repetitive.
 (Please feel free to add to this list)

 At the Boomer and Beyond age, skipping a workout will be another day of losing strength, balance, flexibility and endurance.
 On the good side, every day you do something for your strength, balance, flexibility and endurance, you will keep what you have and build more fitness.